emerycp/loot-console-logger/README.md

 # ![icon](https://user-images.githubusercontent.com/38258431/223797326-aa318a83-6882-48ee-9c40-ea0e012ce98f.png) Loot Console Logger
-A very simple plugin that logs your loot drops in your OSRS's message box.
+A simple plugin that logs your loot drops in your OSRS's message box.

 Useful when you have limited screen space from playing with multiple accounts
-or when you just want to see the loot logged in your message box
+or when you just want to see the loot logged in your message box.

-### Settings

-- __Loot Drop Console Log__
-  Enables loot messages on a monster's death
-  - **Ignored Items**
-    Let you add items to ignore.
-  - **Ignored Monsters**
-    Let you add monsters to ignore.
-- __Highlight Drop Console Log__
-  Enables highlighed loot messages on a monster's death
-  - **Highlighed Items**
-    Let you add items to highlight.
-  - **Highlighted Message**
-    Let you customize the prefix of a highlighed message.
-  - **Highlight Color**
-    Let you customize the color of the a highlighed message.
+## Features
+- Log monsters drop in the message box
+- Ability to ignore items
+- Ability to ignore monsters drop
+- Highligh set items
+- Customizable loot highlight message

-### Screenshots
+## Screenshots
 ![image](https://user-images.githubusercontent.com/38258431/223791506-890218bb-fe69-4ba1-af75-3f6601682501.png)

 ![image](https://user-images.githubusercontent.com/38258431/223791578-890c35ed-7c78-4d0a-aa5d-ae988b4111b9.png)